News & Insights

 Through research, data, and experience we have come up with decisive best practices on how to best display the ISI while designing a pharmaceutical website.
 It is important to make it visually appealing and user-friendly while adhering to the FDA guidelines for the display of Important Safety Information.

-VISUAL GALLERY OF IMPORTANT SAFETY INFORMATION DISPLAY OPTIONS ALONG WITH OUR USER EXPERIENCE BEST PRACTICES FOR ISI TRAYS.
+IMPORTANT SAFETY INFORMATION DISPLAY OPTIONS ALONG WITH OUR USER EXPERIENCE BEST PRACTICES FOR ISI TRAYS.

 Most Pharma companies implement Important Safety Information (ISI) with the same standards: 33% tall tray on desktop or mobile browsers, with a 50 / 50 split between Important Safety & Indication Information.

-content is in line with ISI content or missing from the tray altogether.
-The feasibility of this is determined by a medical device / pharmaceutical drug company’s legal board.
+Equally ubiquitous is an ISI tray where the Indication content is in line with ISI content or missing from the tray altogether.
+The feasibility of this is determined by a medical device / pharmaceutical drug company’s legal board (often referred to as MLR, Medical Legal Regulatory review, or PRC, Promotional Review Committee).

 A lesser-known version of the Important Safety Information/Indication is a combo we like to call a tray sandwich, a clickable pop-up on the bottom of the screen.